-Try to start the engine in each gear.
+3. Try to start the engine in each gear.
 The starter should work only in PARK (P) or NEUTRAL (N).
-If the starter works in any other position, your vehicle needs service.
+If the starter works in any other position, contact your GM Goodwrench dealer for service.

 Automatic Transaxle Shift Lock Control System Check